emmeowzing/dynamic-continuation-orb/README.md

 3. If changes have been detected within the `<module>/`'s directory on your branch against the repository's default branch (defaults to `master`).
 See below on how to filter by or out specific changed files [below](#filtering-or-ignoring-changed-files).
 4. If, following merge to the module's default branch, there are changes to `.circleci/<module>.yml` or under `<module>/`, when diffing against the former commit (you must perform a merge commit for this to work properly).

-These conditions can be overriden, and all workflows forced to run, if the `force-all` parameter is set to `true` on the `extend` job.
+These conditions can be overriden, and all workflows forced to run, if the `force-all` parameter is set to `true` on the `continue` job.

 #### Example